JPSC-PDRC-KEIO/jpscdocs_en/married/housing.rst

 1. House with mortgage (own land)
 2. Flat with mortgage (leasehold)
 3. House or flat with mortgage (rented land)
-4. Privately rented accommodatio
+4. Privately rented accommodation
 5. Publicly rented accommodation
-6. Company accommodation/dormitory(including the one owned by the company)
+6. Company accommodation/dormitory (including the one owned by the company)

 |
-[If you answered 2-4 in Q10.8 or 1-2 in Q10.10, please answe the question below.]
+[If you answered 2-4 in Q10.8 or 1-2 in Q10.10, please answer the question below.]

 .. _when-build-buy-renovate :